-Wearable technology that lets users track their steps, activity, kilojoules burned and even sleep patterns every day is a must-have for fanatics and new-leafers alike.
+Wearable technology that lets users track their steps, activity, kilojoules burned and even sleep patterns every day has become a must-have for fanatics and new-leafers alike.

-From basic plastic models to high-end devices, there are plenty of Australians strapping some kind of fitness tracker to their wrist as part of their daily routine.
+From basic plastic models to high-end smartwatch devices, more and more Australians are strapping some kind of fitness tracker to their wrist as part of their daily routine.
 And where adults tread, children are often keen to follow, with many kids now using fitness trackers designed exclusively for them.

 But do children really need fitness trackers in the first place?
-And can they actually cause more harm than good?
+And can they cause more harm than good?

 Concerns around keeping track

 You only have to walk past your local primary school or preschool at playtime to see the hive of activity children create.
 From skipping, cartwheels, running and climbing, many playgrounds give the impression that if the energy created by little kids could be harnessed, it could power a small city.

 But at the same time the statistics are alarming when it comes to Australian children's health, with one in four kids now classified as overweight or obese, and an increasingly sedentary population spending more and more time indoors or on devices.

-It's no wonder that plenty of parents are attracted to the idea of technology helping to get kids up and moving.
+It's no wonder, then, that plenty of parents are attracted to the idea of technology that helps to get kids up and moving.
 But the jury is still out on whether wearable tech is really the answer when it comes to kids and their health.

 While some experts say the gamification of exercise is a good fit for modern children who are already using technology and devices in most other areas of their life, others have concerns about online privacy and the danger of applying a simple approach to the complex issue of children's health and fitness.